 Many people are, to a greater or lesser extent in debt at some point in their lives.
 Sometimes due to personal circumstances, this can spiral out of control.
 When this happens, it can feel that once you have paid all your bills at the start of the month.
 It is little or no disposable income left.

-One route out of this for some applicants is to consider a debt consolidation Remortgage in Leicester.
-As we explore here in this case study.
+One route out of this for some applicants is to consider a debt consolidation remortgage in Leicester.
+Let’s explore this within this case study.

 Luckily Ian had paid his mortgage off some years ago so that asset was there to borrow against potentially.
 His take-home pay was £1100 per month, and his credit commitments were taking up more than half of this.

-He was recommended to me. to see if there were any options available.
-To improve the quality of his financial life.
+He was recommended to us to see if there were any options available, to improve the quality of his financial life.

-When I met, Ian was feeling quite low.
-He had cut back on all luxury spending.
-It was evident that he was desperate to take ownership of his financial situation before it got any worse.
+When I met Ian, he was feeling quite low.
+He had cut back on all luxury spending, it was evident that he was desperate to take ownership of his financial situation before it got any worse.

-We managed to find a Lender to meet Ian’s requirements.
-Although it has to be said given him low income.
-It was hard to find a lender who would lend him enough.
-We managed to get him an Agreement in Principle, but regrettably.
-When we submitted the formal mortgage application, it was declined.
+We managed to find a Lender to meet Ian’s requirements, although it has to be said given his low income, it was hard to find a lender who would lend him enough.
+We managed to get him an Agreement in Principle, but regrettably, when we submitted the formal mortgage application, it was declined.

-The reason the case got declined was that the Underwriter who assessed the situation.
-Felt that because Ian had been using cards to pay off other cards and not then closing down the cards.
+The reason the case got declined was that the Underwriter assessed the situation and felt that Ian had been using cards to pay off other cards and not then closing down the cards.

 When he had transferred balances, there was a high risk that he should re-offend and rack up debts again.